openclimatefix/PVNet/reports/pvnet_comp.md

 </tr>
 </table>

-The heatmaps shows that PVLive Intraday has a strong tendecy to underpredict with only 1 week having strong signs of an overprediction (week 35).
-PVNet illustrates and tendency to underpredict in the very early and later hours of the day (around sunrise and sunset) and slight tendency to overpredict in the middle of the day, but with some underpreictions occuring (primarily during week 30 to 34).
+The heatmaps show that PVLive Intraday has a strong tendency to underpredict with only 1 week having strong signs of an overprediction (week 35).
+PVNet illustrates a tendency to underpredict in the very early and later hours of the day (around sunrise and sunset) and slight tendency to overpredict in the middle of the day, but with some underprediction occuring (primarily during week 30 to 34).

 ### Error Distribution

-![Model Forecast vs. Actuals](./imgs/pvnet_pvlin_Error_nights_excluded_hist.png) *Fig 12: Histrogram of error distribution of PVNet and PVLive Inraday, with nights removed.*
+![Model Forecast vs. Actuals](./imgs/pvnet_pvlin_Error_nights_excluded_hist.png) *Fig 12: Histogram of error distribution of PVNet and PVLive Intraday, with nights removed.*

-When viewing the error distrubtion, the effect of the mean bias in each of the forecasts becomes visible.
-With PVLive Intraday having a strong negative skew and PVNet having a symetrical distribution.
+When viewing the error distribution, the effect of the mean bias in each of the forecasts becomes visible.
+With PVLive Intraday having a strong negative skew and PVNet having a symmetrical distribution.

 ---